kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- Parallel execution will increase the overall throughput of a program.
 		- Accomplish a single task faster
 		- Accomplish more tasks in a given time
+## Quiz
+1. In most modern multi-core CPUs, cache coherency is usually handled by the
+- processor hardware

 ## Thread vs Process
 ### Process